shopware/docs/guides/plugins/apps/shipping-methods.md

 The path should be: `assets/icons/yourIcon.png`

 ::: info
-Please note that the icon cannot be modified by the manifest once the app is installed, as the merchant can change it.
+Please note that the manifest cannot modify the icon once you install the app, as the merchant can change it.
 :::
 ```xml
 // manifest.xml